 Photo 2: Arched window technique

-A pair of glass doors can add a designer touch to any kitchen.
+A pair of glass cabinet doors can add a designer touch to any kitchen.
 They can turn an ordinary cabinet into a decorative showcase or simply break up an otherwise monotonous row of solid doors.
-We recommend this alteration only for frame-and-panel cabinet doors (see Figure A), where you can replace the inset wood panels with glass.
+We recommend this alteration only for frame-and-panel cabinet doors (see Figure A), where you can replace the inset wood panels with glass to make kitchen cabinets with glass doors.
 Converting the two doors shown here took about two hours.

 To get started, remove the doors from the cabinets and remove all hardware from the doors.
 Examine the back side of each door; you might find a few tiny nails where the panel meets the frame.
 If so, gouge away wood with a utility knife to expose the nail heads and pull the nails with a pliers.
 Look carefully; just one leftover nail will chip your expensive router bit.